 Virginia Military Institute Contribution to the Civil War

 During the American Civil War, VMI cadets and alums played critical roles.
 The Confederacy called cadets into active military service 14 times.
 VMI was authorized to carry battle streamers for each of these engagements but only carried one: the battle streamer for New Market.
 Many VMI Cadets were sent to Richmond’s Camp Lee to train recruits under General Stonewall Jackson.
-VMI graduates were regarded as some of the best officers in the South, and several made notable contributions to the Union forces.
-In the Confederate Army, fifteen graduates rose to the rank of General, while one rose to the rank of General in the Union Army.

 Just before his famous flank attack at the Battle of Chancellorsville, Jackson turned to his division and brigade commanders and said, “The Institute will be heard from today.”
 Generals James Lane, Robert Rodes, and Raleigh Colston, three of Jackson’s four division commanders at Chancellorsville, were all VMI graduates, as were more than twenty of his brigadiers and colonels.

-The Virginia Military Institute Museum.
+The Virginia Military Institute Museum

 Superintendent Francis H. Smith solicited items for an Institute museum to inspire and educate cadets in a letter dated February 27, 1845, addressed to William S. Beale, VMI Class of 1843.
 In 1856, Superintendent Smith accepted a donation of a Revolutionary War musket, establishing the Commonwealth of Virginia’s first public museum.
-General David Hunter destroyed the museum on June 12, 1864, but it reopened in 1870.
-For the first 75 years, the museum was a “special collection” managed by the VMI library, a common model many colleges and universities still use today.

 The collection was organized as a public resource and became a modern museum in the early twentieth century.
 The VMI Museum was established as a separate department in 1970 and was professionally accredited by the American Alliance of Museums.